No Tags Found!

 From India, Pune

-Summary of the Law on
+Summary of the Law on SEX DISCRIMINATION

-The Sex Discrimination Act 1975 (SDA) outlaws discrimination on the grounds of sex and marital status in employment, education, transport and the provision of goods and services.
+The Sex Discrimination Act 1975 (SDA) outlaws discrimination on the grounds of sex and marital status in employment, education, transport, and the provision of goods and services.
+This booklet is solely concerned with the employment aspects of the SDA.

 Who does the Sex Discrimination Act 1975 (SDA) apply to and when?

-The Sex Discrimination Act 1975 (SDA) applies to all discrimination in the workplace, such as, selection for a job, training, promotion, work practices, dismissal or any other disadvantage such as sexual harassment.
+The Sex Discrimination Act 1975 (SDA) applies to all discrimination in the workplace, such as, selection for a job, training, promotion, work practices, dismissal, or any other disadvantage such as sexual harassment.
 If a worker is discriminated against in their contractual terms of employment, then the Equal Pay Act applies.

-Whist this booklet refers to women in the majority of examples, it should be noted that the law applies equally to both men and women.
+Whilst this booklet refers to women in the majority of examples, it should be noted that the law applies equally to both men and women.

 Who is liable?